abcxyz/guardian/README.md

 - If you need to re-run your plan, push new changes or re-run the workflow to generate new plan files
   - Use `git commit --allow-empty -m "sync" && git push origin BRANCH` to push an empty commit to re-trigger
-- If you need to unlock your plan, add a comment with the message body `unlock` to trigger the unlock process
+- If you need to unlock the repository, add a comment with the message body `unlock` to trigger the unlock process
   - This process can only be done by someone with Maintainer or Admin permissions
   - This process can only be with a comment on the PR who holds the lock
 - If an apply has errors after merge, a subsequent PR should be created to rectify the issues